davenalcsw/professionalwebsite/content/post/25-02-01-data-cleaning-questions/index.md

     wrap: 100
 ---

-In this post, I discuss questions that came up for me while tidying data using R and the solutions I used.
-Also, I provide sample code.

 <!--more-->

-As a PhD student, I am comfortable with R and chose to use R instead of SPSS to analyze data for my thesis.
+As a PhD student, I have used R for a handful of projects and become comfortable with it.
+I chose to use R instead of SPSS to analyze data for my thesis.
 For my thesis, I used data collected for the Midlife in the United States (MIDUS) study— a longitudinal examination of health, well-being, and social responsibility among middle-aged adults in the United States.
 My research question involved exploring stress, race, and cardiac vagal tone (CVT) /heart rate variability (HRV).
 MIDUS is a large project that contains multiple waves and subprojects.

 Because I was working with data collected at two different time points for four different samples,